Mpopea/Shaping_Translation/README.md

 # Shaping_Translation
+UPDATE 10.12.20: I am currently finishing a chapter of my thesis and will upload my code for this project between 21.12 and 31.12

 Welcome to the repo containing the complementary material for my article titled "Shaping translation in two Mexican cultural magazines:  a case study in the use of quantitative methods for the analysis of translation in periodical publications."